 How to Get an Affordable Housing Unit

-I. Refer to the Affordable Housing Directory List to locate Affordable Housing Properties (CLICK HERE to view the Directory List in Spanish)
+- Refer to the Affordable Housing Directory List to locate Affordable Housing Properties (CLICK HERE to view the Directory List in Spanish)

 For other affordable housing opportunities in Sonoma County, you can go to the County of Sonoma website here.

 Click on the links below to access other resources such as property locations income eligibility requirements.